 Top tips on how to calm an anxious dog or cat

-A common reason for pet owners to visit their vet is to get advice about their stressed pet.
+An anxious dog or cat is a common reason for pet owners to visit their vet to get advice.
 Stress in pets can be a familiar occurrence for many owners with a number of reasons why it happens.